 Wisconsin Supreme Court blocks Evers’ stay-home extension

-MADISON, Wis. — Wisconsin Gov. Tony Evers' administration overstepped its authority when it extended the governor's stay-at-home order through the end of May, the state Supreme Court ruled Wednesday.
+MADISON, Wis. — The Wisconsin Supreme Court struck down Gov. Tony Evers' coronavirus stay-at-home order Wednesday, ruling that his administration overstepped its authority when it extended the mandate for another month without consulting legislators.

-The 4-3 ruling marks a defeat for Evers as Republican legislators, in the midst of the coronavirus pandemic and with the aid of the conservative-controlled high court, continue to chip away at the Democratic governor’s powers.
+The 4-3 ruling essentially reopens the state, lifting caps on the size of gatherings, allowing people to travel as they please and allowing shuttered businesses to reopen, including bars and restaurants.
+Local governments can still impose their own health restrictions, however.
+Dane County officials issued a local order minutes after the ruling came down imposing a mandate identical to now-invalidated state stay-at-home order.

-Republicans, worried about the economic fallout, asked the Supreme Court on April 21 to block the extension.
-The Republicans said Palm exceeded her authority and argued that the extension amounts to an administrative rule, requiring legislative approval.
+Republicans asked the Supreme Court to block the extension, arguing that Palm exceeded her authority because the extension amounted to an administrative rule, requiring legislative approval.

 Evers’ administration countered that state law clearly gives the executive branch broad authority to quickly enact emergency measures to control communicable diseases.
 Attorney General Josh Kaul also noted that Evers' order was similar to that in at least 42 other states and has saved many lives.

-Nearly seven out of 10 Wisconsin residents still back Evers’ “safer at home” order, based on a Marquette University Law School poll released Tuesday.
-However, the support had dropped from 86% in March to 69% in May, driven by increasing opposition from Republicans, the poll showed.
+Nearly seven of 10 Wisconsin residents back Evers’ “safer at home” order, based on a Marquette University Law School poll released Tuesday, though that support was down from 86% in March.

-The ruling doesn’t mean that Evers’ order is immediately void.
-Republicans had sought a temporary injunction to block the extension, with a six-day stay to give state health officials time to go through the rule-making process.
-The court, controlled 5-2 by conservative justices, granted the injunction and the six-day stay.
-The order will remain in effect until May 20.
+Evers' administration faced an uphill battle in convincing the court to keep the order in place.
+Conservative-leaning justices hold a 5-2 majority.
+Four conservative justices joined on the majority opinion.
+The fifth, Brian Hagedorn, joined with liberal justices Ann Walsh Bradley and Rebecca Dallet in dissent.

+Roggensack wrote for the majority that the order amounts to an emergency rule that Palm can't enact unilaterally, and creates criminal penalties that Palm has no authority to create.

 The GOP move against Evers mirrors actions taken by Republican-controlled legislatures in other states, most notably against the Democratic governors in nearby “blue wall” states Michigan and Pennsylvania.
 All three are critical presidential battlegrounds in November.